 Apply to become a foster carer with an independent fostering agency like National Fostering Group, or with your local authority.
 If you choose to become a foster carer (also known as a foster parent) with us, we have a seven-step framework to approve and induct you as a foster carer in the National Fostering Group.
 Your first step is to get in touch with our team.
 We will arrange to meet with you and your family at your home for an Initial Home Visit.

 Together, we will start compiling your Form F, enrol you into basic training, and prepare you for your assessment by the Fostering Panel.
 If you are approved, we will help get you ready for fostering your first child or young person.
 Read more about the process of becoming a foster carer in the UK or, if you’re ready, make contact with your local office.

 Once you get in touch, your application will take on average, from four to six months.
 A fast track process is available for some applicants, which takes two months (eight weeks) but which is just as thorough.
 Caring for children and young people is an important commitment, so we need to get to know each other well and be sure it’s right for everyone concerned.
-During this time, we will also do background checks, a medical check with your GP, assessments and training.
+During this time, we will do background checks, a medical check with your GP, assessments and training.
 You will have your Assessing Social Worker with you every step of the way.
 Read more about the process of becoming a foster parent.

 We’ll get your permission to perform background checks on you and your family, including criminal checks with the Disclosure and Barring Service (DBS), medical checks with your GP, background checks with local authorities, and suitability checks with three referees (non-family members) provided by you.
 Where there is a charge for these checks, we will pay for them.
 Read more about the process of becoming a foster carer.